venusgalstar/ttndexFrontend/README.md

-#TTNEX Frontend
+#TTNDEX Frontend

-This project contains the main features of the TTNEX application.
+This project contains the main features of the TTNDEX application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.